Baryon-antibaryon photoproduction cross sections off the proton: Experimental Setup and Data Selection

-The masses of the hyperons were not kinematically constrained in order to enable a good separation of non-strange backgrounds from strangeness-containing events.
+The masses of the hyperons were not kinematically constrained to enable a good separation of nonstrange backgrounds from strangeness-containing events.
 The main background was strong decay events with $\{p \pbar \pi^+ \pi^- \} p $ final states.
-The spatial separation of the weak decays from the photoproduction vertex was exploited to reject the more copious non-strange backgrounds.
-A typical hyperon with lab momentum of 1~GeV/c has a mean decay distance of close to 7~cm, whereas the overall vertex resolution of the event reconstruction was about 2~cm.
-The most effective selection criterion was found to be the ``path-length significance" ($PLS$) of the reconstructed hyperons.
+The spatial separation of the weak decays from the photoproduction vertex was exploited to reject the more copious nonstrange backgrounds.
+A typical hyperon with laboratory momentum of 1~GeV/c has a mean decay distance of close to 7~cm, whereas the overall vertex resolution of the event reconstruction was about 2~cm.
+The most effective selection criterion was found to be the ``path-length significance" (PLS) of the reconstructed hyperons.
 This was defined as the laboratory path length of a hyperon between the primary vertex and its decay point divided by the uncertainty on the distance computed within the kinematic fit.
 This is illustrated in Fig.~\ref{fig:lam_lambar_massVSpls}, before any other selection cuts were applied.
-Most of the background events had a small decay $PLS$ of about 1 or 2 units.
-To eliminate the non-strange event background, we applied a selection at $PLS > 5$.
+Most of the background events had a small decay PLS of about 1 or 2 units.
+To eliminate the nonstrange event background, we applied a selection at PLS~$> 5$.

 Other selections for the hyperon channels were similar to the \pantip channel, as discussed above.
 After these selections were made, the hyperon mass distributions appeared as shown in Fig.~\ref{fig:lam_lambar_mass_fullcut}, with scant background events surviving.
 The correlation between the two mass distributions also confirms that no extra nonexclusive background remained.
 The comparison between data and signal Monte Carlo also shows good agreement.